-An individual trailer, mobile home, or camping vehicle may not be used as a dwelling, except as provided in Section 3.2-3 or in a commercial campground.
-A commercial campground of fifty (50) acres or more for cabins, cottages, tents, camper units or trailers may be allowed by Special Permit, provided that it is under single ownership and is used for seasonal or part-time occupancy only.
-Under the provisions of this section, the sites, facilities or buildings may be used or occupied for a maximum of 180 days during any 12-month period for recreational purposes and shall not be subject to the lot area and yard requirements which pertain to other residential uses; however, such development shall not exceed an overall density of one camping unit per acre.
-Except for supervisory or maintenance personnel, no part of the premises shall be occupied on a permanent basis.
-Any such use of land for purposes of commercial camping and related recreation shall be subject to the granting of an appropriate permit by the Board of Health, under the provisions of Sections 32 A-D, Chapter 140 of the Massachusetts General Laws and subject to approval by the Massachusetts Department of Public Health under the Environmental Code for Developed Type Camp Grounds.
-These approvals shall be obtained prior to the public hearing before the Planning Board.
+- A. An individual trailer, mobile home, or camping vehicle may not be used as a dwelling, except as provided in Subsection 3.2-3 or in a commercial campground. - B. A commercial campground of fifty (50) acres or more for cabins, cottages, tents, camper units or trailers may be allowed by Special Permit, provided that it is under single ownership and is used for seasonal or part-time occupancy only. - C. Under the provisions of this Section, the sites, facilities or buildings may be used or occupied for a maximum of 180 days during any 12-month period for recreational purposes and shall not be subject to the lot area and yard requirements which pertain to other residential uses; however, such development shall not exceed an overall density of one camping unit per acre.

+- D. Except for supervisory or maintenance personnel, no part of the premises shall be occupied on a permanent basis. - E. Any such use of land for purposes of commercial camping and related recreation shall be subject to the granting of an appropriate permit by the Board of Health, under the provisions of the Manufactured Housing Act, MGL.
+Ch.
+140, §s 32 A-D and subject to approval by the Massachusetts Department of Public Health under the Environmental Code for Developed Type Camp Grounds. - 1.
+These approvals shall be obtained prior to the public hearing before the Planning Board. - 2.
 A detailed Site Plan showing all camping and tenting areas, trailer or building sites, water supply and sanitary facilities shall be submitted to the Planning Board and must be displayed at the public hearing.